Mayor Steinberg Urges Sacramentans To Come Help Clean Up After Looters Damage Dozens Of Businesses

 PF Chang’s at J and 16th streets had its windows smashed in.
 The Mikuni’s, Starbucks and Pieology between K and J streets were also vandalized.

-In total, work crews cleaning up the mess on Monday morning estimate that at least 45 businesses were hit – some for the second time in as many nights.
+In total, work crews cleaning up the mess on Monday morning estimate that at least 45 businesses in the downtown/midtown core area were hit – some for the second time in as many nights.

 Sacramento police say they made 25 arrests Sunday night into Monday morning.
 Among those arrests, 22 were for looting while 3 were for failure to disperse.